Codex Bodley: History

-Description
+Physical Description

-The codex is made of deerskin that is 6.7 metres or 22 feet long.
+The codex is made of deerskin that is 6.7 meters (ca. 22 feet) long.
 The animal skin was folded accordion style to form the distinct pages.
-Each page was then covered with a white base paint coat and then divided with red bands that extend horizontally.
+Each page was then covered with a white base paint coat and then divided with horizontal red bands.
 The obverse has five bands while the reverse is only divided into four.
-The condition of the codex has faded over time with many of the pages missing parts of the pictography.
+It has traditionally been numbered based on Lord Kingsborough's facsimile of it in his Antiquities of Mexico.
+The condition of the original codex has faded over time, with many of the pages missing parts of the pictography.
+However, Kingsborough's facsimiles appear to have been made before this degradation, with the artist, Agostino Aglio using now faded colors of green and yellow that have, on the original, now faded to ocher or brown.
+However, this could also be attributed to Agostino's familiarity with color in such works due to his, by then, extensive work transcribing codices.